Padmavathi-Karthi/lora-gpt2/README.md

 ---
 ## 📊 Dataset

-The project uses the TinyShakespeare dataset for lightweight language-model fine-tuning and text generation experiments.
+# Primary Dataset
+- TinyShakespeare
+- Character-level dataset for language modeling
+- Used for learning structured Shakespeare-style generation

+# Control Dataset
+- Excerpt from Pride & Prejudice
+- Used to measure catastrophic forgetting
+---

 ## 🏗️ Project Structure